andy-byers/CalicoDB/doc/api.md

 }

-// We can erase records by key, or by passing a cursor object (see Queries below). s = db.erase("42");
+// We can erase records by key, or by passing a cursor object (see Queries below).
+It should be noted that a cursor used to
+// erase a key will be invalidated if the operation succeeds. s = db.erase("42");

 // If the key is not found (or the cursor is invalid), we'll receive a "not found" status.